Requests for Proposals

 - CPED seeks nominations for projects to include in its new Higher Density Corridor Housing Initiative .
 The program provides a new funding source for public acquisition of sites for multifamily housing development on or near community, commercial and transit corridors.
 Open application period.

-- CPED is seeking applications within the city of Minneapolis for the 2014 Metropolitan Council Livable Communities Demonstration Account (LCDA) and LCDA-TOD grant programs.
+- CPED is seeking applications within the city of Minneapolis for the 2015 Metropolitan Council Livable Communities Demonstration Account (LCDA) and LCDA-TOD grant programs.
 CPED will evaluate proposals through an established selection method and make recommendations to the Minneapolis City Council on applications to recommend to the Metropolitan Council.
-Proposals are due no later than 4:00 p.m. on Wednesday, March 12, 2014.
+Proposals are due no later than 4:00 p.m. on Thursday, March 12, 2015.